sjfakharian/Data-Insight-Tools/Causal_Connector.md

 Based on this DAG, we can see that:

 - Income Level, Competition, Prior Growth, and Season all potentially confound the relationship between Advertising and Sales
-- Using the backdoor criterion, we need to control for all of these variables to estimate the causal effect of Advertising on Sales[^1]
+- Using the backdoor criterion, we need to control for all of these variables to estimate the causal effect of Advertising on Sales

 #### 3. Regression Adjustment Method